LongBu/AWS-MLS-C01-Study-Guide/README.md

       * only to run tasks-usually Spot Instances are a best option
       * no hosted data, so no risk of data loss upon removal
       * can spin up/down as needed
-  * Deep Learning on EC2 / EMR
-    * EMR supports Apache MXNet and GPU instance types
-    * Appropriate instance types for deep learning:
-      * P3: 8 Tesla V100 GPU's
-      * P2: 16 K80 GPU's
-      * G3: 4 M60 GPU's (all Nvidia chips)
-      * G5g : AWS Graviton 2 processors / Nvidia T4G Tensor Core GPU's
-        * Not (yet) available in EMR
-        * Also used for Android game streaming
-      * P4d - A100 "UltraClusters" for supercomputing
-    * Deep Learning AMI's
-    * Sagemaker can deploy a cluster using whatever architecture you want
-    * Trn1 instances
-      * "Powered by Trainium"
-      * Optimized for training NN/LLM (50% savings)
-      * 800 Gbps of Elastic Fabric Adapter (EFA) networking for fast clusters
-    * Trn1n instances
-      * Even more bandwidth (1600 Gbps)
-    * Inf2 instances
-      * "Powered by AWS Inferentia2"
-      * Optimized for inference
   * Can have long-running cluster or transient (temporary) cluster
-  * EMR Notebook
-    * Similar concept to Zeppelin, with more AWS integration
-    * Notebooks backed up to S3 only (not in within the cluster)
-    * Provision clusters from the notebook!
-    * Able to use multiple Notebooks to share the multi-tenant EMR clusters
-    * Hosted inside a VPC
-    * Accessed only via AWS console
-    * build Apache Spark Apps and run queries against the cluter (python, pyspark, spark sql, spark r, scala, andor anaconda based open source graphical libs)
   * Purchasing options:
     * On-demand: reliable, predictable, won't be terminated, good for long running cluster(s) \[though you need to manually delete]
     * Reserved: cost savings (EMR will use if available), good for long running cluster(s) \[though you need to manually delete]